openhive-network/HAfAH/src/sql_serializer/README.md

 The sql_serializer is connected to the internal database of the hived node (aka chainbase) by event notifications (boost signals).
 These signals notify the sql_serializer about the starting/ending of the reindex process (i.e. replay of a block_log file) and when new block data has been added to the state of chainbase from the peer-to-peer network.

 ### Serialization modes
 The sql_serializer works in different modes when the node is: reindexing blocks from the block_log, syncing old blocks from the P2P network, and when it is live syncing recently generated blocks (i.e. it is processing blocks that are no more than 1 minute older than the network's head block).
 This is an important aspect of the sql_serializer's operation because it is strongly connected with the speed at which blocks can be added to the HAF database.
+Because of synchronization performance in each state SQL indexes and foreign keys may be disabled or enabled.
 Below is a state machine diagram for how the sql_serializer transitions between each of these modes:

 ![](./doc/sync_state_machine.png)

 The current mode of the serializer is controlled by a singleton object of class [indexation_state](./include/hive/plugins/sql_serializer/indexation_state.hpp).

+Remark: enabling already enabled indexes or foreign keys does not take time because nothing is changing in the database.

 ### Collect data from hived's chainbase
 In each mode of the serializer, the block data that will be written to the HAF database is cached inside [cached_data_t](./include/hive/plugins/sql_serializer/cached_data.h).